neftyblocks/neftyblocks-cli/README.md

 <!-- installation -->
 # Installation

-To install the Neftyblocks-CLI you can run the following command:
+To install the CLI you can run the following command:

 ```
 npm install -g neftyblocks-cli